Supporting transitions and scaling sustainable solutions

 By investing responsibly and thinking long-term, the Zurich Climate Focus Funds support the move to a low-carbon economy.
 These funds are available to customers in nine countries.
 Learn more here.

-We consider customer experience at the core of our claims management, ensuring we offer a transparent, personal, and responsive service.
+We consider customer experience at the core of our claims management, with focus on offering a transparent, personal, and responsive service.
 We continuously listen to feedback, driving improvements and fair outcomes for our customers.

 Our Global Claims Blueprint guides excellence and integrates sustainability into every process, empowering customers with clear choices.
 Across regions, including countries like Brazil, Spain, and Malaysia, we promote sustainable repair practices through trusted collaborations and responsible operations.
 Education is central to our approach.
 In 2024, our claims teams engaged customers and brokers in the UK, Mexico, Australia and France on ESG topics, such as climate resilience and forever chemicals, sharing expertise and supporting the shift to sustainable practices.
 By embedding sustainability into our claims proposition, we enable customers and partners to make informed decisions, helping to build a brighter, more resilient future together.